NeoVectorX/MicStreamer/README.md

 5. Open Discord or preferred voice chat app and select VB-Audio Virtual Cable as input device.
 6. You're done!

+### ⚠️ Heads-Up: Unsigned App Notice

+The MicStreamer Windows Receiver is currently **not digitally signed**, so you may see a Windows SmartScreen warning the first time you run it.
+This is expected for indie-developed apps without a certificate.

 ---